 KEY ACTIONS OCCURRING AFTER MARKET LAUNCH

-To ensure the efficacy over time of its pharmaceutical products that require registration, Virbac carries out ongoing research on their stability.
+To ensure the sustained effectiveness of its pharmaceutical products that require registration, Virbac carries out ongoing research on their stability.

 Virbac has had an efficient regulatory monitoring system in place for several years, allowing it to stay abreast of regulatory developments.
 This monitoring system is carried out through inter-professional organizations: